Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - Hypochondriasis** A disorder in which people have a constant fear of illness and a preoccupation with their health.
 It is a form of Somatoform disorder.
-- **Conversion disorder** A major somatoform disorder that involves an actual physical disturbance, such as the inability to use a sensory organ or the complete or partial inability to move
+- **Conversion disorder** A major somatoform disorder that involves an actual physical disturbance, such as the inability to use a sensory organ or the complete or partial inability to move